corymickelson/NoPoDoFo/documentation/installation.md

 Incorporating NoPoDoFo into your AWS Lambda functions is easily accomplished by installing the pre-built release packages.
 In addition to installing this package `nopodofo` you will also need to install `nopodofolambda`.
 The latter package is a collection of binaries used by PoDoFo that are not included in an AWS linux instance.
-__Please note this will only run on AWS Lambda Node8__.
+__Please note this will only run on AWS Lambda Node>=8.10__.

-- run `npm i -S https://github.com/corymickelson/NoPoDoFo/releases/download/v0.7.0/nopodofo-v0.7.0-linux-aws-x64-node-v8.tar.gz` - install nopodofo v0.7.0
+- run `npm i -S --ignore-scripts https://github.com/corymickelson/NoPoDoFo/releases/download/v1.0.0/nopodofo-v1.0.0-linux-aws-x64.tar.gz` - install nopodofo v1.0.0
-- run `npm i -S nopodofolambda`
+- run `npm i -S nopodofolambda@1.0.0`

+nopodofo and nopodofolambda should share the same versions, for example nopodofo v1.0.0 is not guaranteed to work with nopodofolambdav.07.0, but nopodofo v1.0.0 and nopodofolambda v1.0.0 have been tested to ensure they work accordingly

 You can also build this yourself using docker.
 Pull image nopodofo/aws, this is a centos 7 image which closely resembles the amazon linux image.
 Binaries built on this will also run on AWS